Bernese Rescue & Rehoming

 • assist with collecting dogs, sometimes at short notice,

-• help with transporting dogs, for example occasionally a dog has been moved across country in a relay operation,
+• help with transporting dogs, for example occasionally a dog has to be moved across country in a relay operation,

 .